 San Diego.
 It's the largest major metropolitan area in the U.S. never to have won one of the four modern major professional sports championships (though the fact that the city only has teams for two of the four sports doesn't help) and both their football and baseball teams have come close only to be crushed in agonizing defeat.
 The Chargers did win a championship, but that was in 1963, when they were in the old American Football League.
 The AFL and NFL merged in 1970, and the Chargers have not won a championship since.

-Not helping matters for the Chargers is their quarterbacks; Eli Manning, the younger brother of Peyton Manning, and the No. 1 draft pick for 2004, spurned them, and was traded to the New York Giants, where he would win two Super Bowls.
+Not helping matters for the Chargers is their quarterbacks; Eli Manning, the younger brother of Peyton Manning, and the No. 1 draft pick for 2004, spurned them (with his father Archie Manning referring to Chargers general manager A.J.
+Smith as "The Lord of No Rings"), and was traded to the New York Giants, where he would win two Super Bowls.
 Next, there's Drew Brees, who was released in 2005 and joined the New Orleans Saints in the 2006 season, where he would win Super Bowl XLIV, and set several passing records.
 Instead, the Chargers got Ryan Leaf, who would go on to become arguably the biggest draft bust in NFL history.

-Actually, their pro soccer team, the Sockers, were a formidable force in the 1970s and early 1980s.
+Their pro soccer team, the Sockers, were a formidable force in the 1970s and early 1980s.
 Why MLS never awarded a franchise to San Diego is baffling, to say the least!
+(California instead got two teams in Los Angeles and one in San Jose)

 Vancouver.
 Considering the city of Vancouver is also something of a Butt Monkey in the media, there's no surprise.